-Your scleroderma affects two or more of your organs or body systems (such as the skin or pulmonary system), with one organ or body system that is at least moderately severely affected, and you experience at least two of the following symptoms:
+Your scleroderma affects two or more of your organs or "body systems" (such as the skin or pulmonary system), and one organ or body system is affected to at least a "moderate" level of severity, and you experience at least two of the following symptoms:

 You have one of the following: